LiveDimensions/VRRefAssist/README.md

 ### RunOnBuild
 `[RunOnBuild]`

-This attribute is only supported on **static** methods at the moment, and will run whenever a VRChat build is requested.
-There is also an optional `executionOrder` parameter
+This attribute is supported on both static and instance methods!
+These methods will be run whenever a VRChat build is requested.

+There is also an optional `executionOrder` parameter, values higher than `1000` will execute **after** field automation.
+Default value is `0` (Runs before any field automation).

 #### Example
 ```cs